 As “buzzy” terms go, this new-ish one “self-care” has really been getting on my nerves.
 The question of “how are you practicing self care?” has come up in varied situations over the past year and quite honestly, I really didn’t know what the “right” answer was…until this past week, that is.

-When asked this question during a women’s inspirational gathering via Zoom about a month ago, I found myself searching the other women on my screen — wondering what self care activities these youngsters were participating in that made them look so much calmer and less anxious than myself.
+When asked this question during a women’s inspirational gathering via Zoom a month ago, I found myself scanning the faces of the other women on my screen — wondering what self care activities these youngsters were participating in that made them look so much calmer and less anxious than myself.
 (Bit of an aside here, but as this was my first experience with a sacred circle gathering, I was a wee bit on the nervous side and was pretty damn proud of myself for hitting that Zoom link and showing up.
 Thank you very much. ) So, when that self care questions popped up, the first thing I thought about was not what my answer WAS, but what my answer SHOULD BE.
 I didn’t actually feel like I was doing a very good job taking good care of self, not lately anyway.

 “During this time of isolation during the pandemic, I have spent a lot of time reflecting.
 With my mind quiet, I find it easier to tap into my creativity” I say (what the what?)